Types of assignment

-Write the full question (title) at the top of your assignment.
-It will contain keywords (known as content and process words).
-See the 'Understanding the question' webpage for these.
+You should write the full question (title) at the top of your assignment.
+It'll contain keywords (known as content and process words).
+Understanding the question has more information on these.

 - deal with all of the supporting and all of the challenging evidence separately